Dog-Shelter-App/dog-shelter-app/readme.md

 And we created a pretty expansive user level system!
 Users need to have certain credentials to be able to delete dogs or access admin pages (like export to csv/ view all users/ add a shelter)

+We can an entire database generators.
+We can populate the database with 100's of dogs and multiple shelters with one command.
 ------

 Tornado_Starter Template by